-An enrollment fee of \$25/\$30 per semester provides students with the option to stretch tuition payments from three-to-four installments: three installments for the spring and summer semesters, four installments for the fall semester.
-To enroll in the Cougar Payment plan go to "myLCCC," then click on "Connect to BannerWeb," next click on the "Student" tab at the top of the page.
-Finally, click on the "Credit Card/ACH Payment/Cougar Payment Plan" link.
+An enrollment fee of \$25/\$35 per semester provides students with the option to stretch tuition payments into multiple installments.
+To enroll in the Cougar Payment plan, go to "myLCCC," then click on "BannerWeb, Bannerweb, Student, Credit Card/ACH Payment/Cougar Payment Plan, LCCC Account Suite, Payment Plans."